Shanghai at a Glance

 Current Economic Climate

-Despite its unchallenged supremacy as one of China’s most important industrial centers, Shanghai has put a strong emphasis on the high-tech industry and the service sector recently.
-Home to companies from the fields of IT and microelectronics, the city is also the seat of China’s main stock exchange and, unsurprisingly, the country’s biggest expat hub.
+Despite its unchallenged supremacy as one of China’s most important industrial centers, Shanghai has recently put a strong emphasis on the high-tech industry and the service sector.
+Home to companies from the fields of IT and microelectronics, the city is also the seat of China’s main stock exchange and, unsurprisingly, one of the two biggest expat hubs in the country (Beijing being the other).

 Upon moving to Shanghai, you’re bound to meet countless other expatriates: overseas Chinese (including plenty of Taiwanese), Koreans, Japanese, Americans, Germans, British, French, etc. After moving to Shanghai, you will see that “Shanghailand” is alive and well.